 A Slicker brush is used for getting down through the outer layer of hair to the undercoat.
 Using a slicker brush daily will remove the soft fluff that is close to the body, if this is not removed it can turn into those matted areas, which as we have seen above can be difficult to remove and painful for your dog.

-It’s Primary utilisation is to remove the daily build up of rubbish that can accumulate in your dog’s hair.
+Its Primary utilization is to remove the daily build-up of rubbish that can accumulate in your dog’s hair.
 Including dead hair and small knots.
 Not only does the slicker brush remove the daily debris it also helps to distribute the oils in your dog’s hair.
 Your Lhasa Apso will have a beautiful shiny coat.
-Thanks to the slicker Brush.
+Thanks to the slicker brush.

 To keep the risk of infections to a minimum check the skin of your Lhasa before brushing with the slicker brush.
 Be certain there are no flea bites or broken skin areas.
 Using a slicker brush can aggravate these problems creating more infections.